carbon-language/carbon-lang/docs/project/contribution_tools.md

 Carbon requires Python 3.9 or newer.
 The included `pip` should typically be used for Python package installation rather than other package managers.

-**NOTE**: Python can be installed in various ways.
-Carbon will focus support on Homebrew installs, but it may not be necessary if you have Python 3.9 installed another way.
+**NOTE**: Carbon will focus support on Homebrew installs of Python 3.9, but it may not be necessary if you have Python 3.9 installed another way.
 If you're trying to use a non-Homebrew Python but have issues with instructions, please try Homebrew's Python.

 Our recommended way of installing is: